-Elephants and chariots where used before Dimas and Gestas died on the cross.
+Elephants and chariots were used for war before Dimas and Gestas died on a cross.
 Well, long before they were born.
-They are powerful artifacts.
-When well used, they'll give you decisive victories, like to Hannibal.
-When badly used, you'll have expensive loses, like Antiochus III.
+If you use them wisely, they'll give you decisive victories, like to Hannibal.
+If you use them badly, you'll have expensive loses, like Antiochus III.

 As they are very expensive units, they have to be used wisely and they have to be protected from units that counter them, i.e., they have to be protected from enemy missiles and spears.

-Finally, both chariots and elephants should always be on the move.
+Finally, both chariots and elephants must always be moving.

 How to use elephants